Great Barrier Reef coral, Gardens Bloom under the Sea.

-The abundance of coral formations are home to a diversity of marine life, which you’ll see plenty swimming around the coral gardens.
+The abundance of coral formations is home to a diversity of marine life, which you’ll see plenty swimming around the coral gardens.

-Although the coral reefs are known for their beauty, few know the Great Barrier Reef’s coral are actually living animals.
+Although the coral reefs are known for their beauty, few know the Great Barrier Reef’s coral is actually living animals.

 The types of coral in the Great Barrier Reef are commonly thought to be rocks and seaweed, but this couldn’t be further from the truth.

 Coral actually consists of thousands of tiny polyps, allowing them to grow in different shapes and sizes.
-In order for coral to thrive, zooxanthellae is needed, which is an algae.
-It’s also responsible for giving coral their vibrant colours.
+For coral to thrive, zooxanthellae are needed, which is algae.
+It’s also responsible for giving coral its vibrant colours.

 A little known fact about coral is that it belongs to the same family as jellyfish and sea anemones.

-Although hard coral may just look like a bunch of rocks, they are actually hard limestone skeletons, forming the basis of coral reefs, such as brain coral, staghorn coral and luna coral.
+Although hard coral may look like many rocks, they are actually hard limestone skeletons, forming the foundations of coral reefs, such as brain coral, staghorn coral and luna coral.

-Soft corals are often mistaken for plants, but they grow on top of hard coral and don’t build the reefs.
+Soft corals are often mistaken for plants, but they grow on top of hard coral and don’t build them.

 Common soft coral varieties found in the Great Barrier Reef include elephant ear coral and weeping coral.

-Coral that has formed along a coastline, such as those at Whitsundays, are known as a fringing reef, while those that grow parallel to the shoreline are known as a barrier reef because of the barrier-like formation they make.
+Coral formed along a coastline, such as those at Whitsunday Islands, is known as a fringing reef.
+Simultaneously, those that grow parallel to the shoreline are known as a barrier reef because of the barrier-like formation they make.

-Currently, there are more than 2000 reefs making up the Great Barrier Reef.
+Currently, more than 2000 reefs are making up the Great Barrier Reef.

-Each Great Barrier Reef coral formation has it’s own name and certain shape.
+Each Great Barrier Reef coral formation has its own name and a certain shape.

-The unique corals date back to more that 15,000 years ago during the Ice Age.
+The unique corals date back to more than 15,000 years ago during the Ice Age.

-Throughout time, the reef has become a huge attraction as it’s bustling with rare sea life and unmatched beauty.
+The reef has become a huge attraction throughout time as it’s bustling with rare sea life and unmatched beauty.

 The coral reefs are constantly changing and developing, with many different varieties, shapes and colours.

-Several species of animals find refuge in the coral gardens, from fish and clams to starfish and turtles.
+Several animals find refuge in the coral gardens, from fish and clams to starfish and turtles.

 You’ll even find sharks and whales swimming near the coral formations.

-The Great Barrier Reef coral are a highlight of any trip to the reef system.
+The Great Barrier Reef coral is a highlight of any trip to the reef system.